-- I. The state board of education shall adopt rules relative to safe school zones, under RSA 541-A, for public school pupils and public school employees regarding: - (a) Disciplinary proceedings, including procedures assuring due process. - (b)(1) Standards and procedures for suspension and expulsion of pupils, including procedures assuring due process. - (2) Standards and procedures which shall require expulsion of a pupil for knowingly possessing a firearm in a safe school zone without written authorization from the superintendent or designee. - (c) Procedures pertaining to discipline of pupils with special needs, including procedures assuring due process. - (d) Procedures for reporting acts of theft, destruction, or violence under RSA 193-D:4. - II.
+- I. The state board of education shall adopt rules relative to safe school zones, under RSA 541-A, for public school pupils and public school employees regarding: - (a) Disciplinary proceedings, including procedures assuring due process. - (b)(1) Standards and procedures for suspension and expulsion of pupils, including procedures assuring due process. - (2) Standards and procedures which shall require expulsion of a pupil for knowingly possessing a firearm in a safe school zone without written authorization from the superintendent or designee. - (c) Procedures pertaining to discipline of pupils with special needs, including procedures assuring due process. - (d) Procedures for reporting acts of theft, destruction, or violence under RSA 193-D:4. - (e) Reporting acts of violence against school employees, volunteers, and visitors. - (f) A complaint procedure for those asserting that a provision of this chapter has been violated, and possible sanctions and penalties for such violation. - II.
 Nothing in this chapter shall prohibit local school boards from adopting and implementing policies relative to pupil conduct and disciplinary procedures.

 Source.
 1994, 355:3, eff.
 June 8, 1994.
+2020, 38:13, eff.
+Sept.
+27, 2020.